kletobias/kletobias.github.io/_posts/2022-01-11-google-search-operators.md

 cache:https://www.backblaze.com/blog/how-long-do-disk-drives-last/
 ```

 Nothing much has changed on the web page in the example, so the cached and the current version of this article will be the same.
+Another use case can be when using a VPN connection, that makes one have an IP address, that is banned from accessing the URL one is trying to open.
+An earlier, cached by google, version of the URL one is trying to visit will be accessible regardless of the ban.

 ### *filetype*

-This operator is very powerful, if one is looking for content, that can be downloaded and searched prior to downloading it by means of the search query written.
+This operator is very powerful, if one is looking for content, that can be downloaded and searched using the direct URL of the actual file.
-Below is a, as of today, [complete list of supported file types, directly from google.](https://support.google.com/webmasters/answer/35287?hl=en)
+Below is a, as of 2022, [complete list of supported file types, directly from google.](https://support.google.com/webmasters/answer/35287?hl=en)